qt911025/d20m-srd-zhcn/target/1Modern现代/21msrdskillsii技能II.md

 **Theology and Philosophy:** Liberal arts, ethics, philosophical concepts, and the study of religious faith, practice, and experience.

-**Try Again?:** No. The check represents what a character knows, and thinking about a topic a second time doesn’t let the character know something he or she never knew in the first place.
+**重试：** 不行。The check represents what a character knows, and thinking about a topic a second time doesn’t let the character know something he or she never knew in the first place.

 **Special:** An untrained Knowledge check is simply an Intelligence check.
 Without actual training, a character only knows common knowledge about a given subject.